DevBahl/DevBahl/README.md

 ### Hello anonymous, I am Dev 👋

-## I'm a Learner and Developer!
+## I'm a Learner and a Developer!

 - I make Native Mobile Apps with Kotlin and Swift
-- Currently I majorly work on Android
+- Currently I work on Android more
-- I work mainly on Firebase for my backend and on Node.js for some cloud functions
+- I work mainly on Firebase for backend and on Node.js for some cloud functions
-- Have decent knowledge with front-end web technologies such as HTML/CSS & jQuery
+- I Have decent knowledge with front-end web technologies such as HTML5/CSS3 & jQuery
 - Trying to learn iOS in depth
 - I love to read and talk about space and cosmos